UKCloud/documentation/articles/azure/azs-sd.md

   - Flexible purchase options.
 Based on CapEx, OpEx or bring your own infrastructure.

+### Additional deployment options

 #### Microsoft Azure's public cloud services

 UKCloud can support with your licensing, management and utilisation of tenancies on the Microsoft public cloud.
 Get in touch to find out more.

 ## Pricing and packaging

-UKCloud for Microsoft Azure VM pricing can be as low as 3p per hour.
+UKCloud for Microsoft Azure Stack Hub VM pricing can be as low as 3p per hour.
 Full pricing with all options, including public Azure, licensing and connectivity, is available in the [UKCloud Pricing Guide](https://ukcloud.com/pricing-guide).

 ## Accreditation and information assurance